Brewers Association

-The Brewers Association (BA) is an American trade group of over 5,400 brewers, breweries in planning, suppliers, distributors, craft beer retailers, and individuals particularly concerned with the promotion of craft beer and homebrewing.
+The Brewers Association is an American trade group of over 5,400 brewers, breweries in planning, suppliers, distributors, craft beer retailers, and individuals particularly concerned with the promotion of craft beer and homebrewing.

-Two of the largest programs supported by the BA are the American Homebrewers Association (AHA) and the annual Great American Beer Festival (GABF).
+Two of the largest programs supported by the Brewers Association are the American Homebrewers Association and the annual Great American Beer Festival.
+On January 27, 2025, the American Homebrewers Association announced it is incorporating to become an independent organization from the Brewers Association.
+As of this edit, this process is ongoing.

-The current president and CEO is Bob Pease.
-The American Homebrewers Association was founded by past BA president, Charlie Papazian.
+The current president and CEO is Bart Watson.
+The American Homebrewers Association was founded by past Brewers Association president Charlie Papazian.

-American Homebrewers Association
+American Homebrewers Association (AHA)

-The BA was established in 2005 through a merger of the Association of Brewers headed by brewer Charlie Papazian and the Brewers' Association of America, intending to "promote and protect small and independent American brewers, their craft beers and the community of brewing enthusiasts."